Electric Vehicle Concepts 50 year electric conversion time line

 The generator sat over the electric motor.
 Using the Curtis DC controller at 150 volts.
 The batteries and charger were in the small trunk area.
 The generator could charge the batteries while driving or stopped.

 Ford manual transmission with working clutch connected to the DC 9" motor.
 The Honda EU 6500 generator are double insulated and very quiet.
-With electric start and choke we moved controls to the interior of the car.
+We moved the electric start and choke controls to the interior of the car.

 Electric Conversion Goals